opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/pipeline.md

 ## Overview

-You can write to another pipeline using the pipeline sink.
+You can use the `pipeline` sink to write to another pipeline.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---